Parajanov-Vartanov Institute Awards

 The 2013 Parajanov-Vartanov Institute Award honored Oscar-winner William Saroyan (1908-1981) and was presented to his granddaugther Cream Kate Saroyan by Oscar-winner Jon Voight at Four Seasons Los Angeles on May 12.
 William Saroyan — one of the 20th century’s greatest authors — won the Pulitzer Prize for the Time of Your Life (1939) and an Academy Award for The Human Comedy (1943).

 The 2012 Parajanov-Vartanov Institute Award was presented on April 29 at Four Seasons at Beverly Hills to Mardik Martin — the legendary screenwriter on Martin Scorsese’s seminal films Mean Streets and Raging Bull starring Robert De Niro.
 Mardik Martin is among the screenwriters on WGA’s list of 101 Greatest Screenplays ever written.

 The 2011 Parajanov-Vartanov Institute Award honored the French film icon Jean Vigo (1905-1934) and was presented to his daughter and Paris-based film critic Luce Vigo by Oscar-winning actor Jon Voight at Four Seasons at Beverly Hills on April 10, 2011.

 Oscar-winning film director Martin Scorsese sent a letter for the occasion to the Parajanov-Vartanov Institute with words on Vigo, Paradjanov and Vartanov, all of whom had fought against censorship.

 “…It is fitting that the institute named in memory of Paradjanov and Mikhail Vartanov, who made the wonderful film PARADJANOV: THE LAST SPRING, is honoring the genius of Jean Vigo with the first Hollywood retrospective in recent years… I wish I could be there…”

-The Inauguration of the Parajanov-Vartanov Institute in 2010 was attended by Mrs Parajanov and Mrs Vartanov who were honored during Beverly Hills International Film Festival for the underappreciated role these women played in the lives of the two artists.
+The 2010 inauguration of the Parajanov-Vartanov Institute was attended by Mrs Parajanov and Mrs Vartanov who were honored during Beverly Hills International Film Festival for the underappreciated role these women played in the lives of the two artists.
 The event was at Four Seasons Beverly Wilshire Hotel, on April 18, 2010.
 Channel 1 Moscow TV report.